sanchitgupta001/FluxTutorial/README.md

 # ReduxTutorial
-This is the basic tutorial for learning Flux.
+This is the basic tutorial for learning Redux.